edmundwright/google-sheets-clone/README.md

 [Details][phase-one]

 ### Phase 2: Viewing and editing spreadsheet (~1 day)
 I will produce a very simple HTML layout for presenting a spreadsheet, and write JavaScript to fetch the cells belonging to the current spreadsheet, and inject them into the HTML grid.
 I will then allow cells to be edited, and write the Backbone code to save the cell to the server immediately after editing.
-At this point in development spreadsheets will be of a fixed width and height.

 [Details][phase-two]

-### Phase 3: Evaluating formulae (~2 days)
+### Phase 3: Evaluating formulae (~1.5 days)
 I will write JavaScript to detect that a formula is entered into a cell (by checking if it begins with '='), and evaluate that formula, rendering the result into the cell's html view.
 This has the potential to spiral into days of work, so I will restrict myself to evaluating the most simple formulae (those involving +, -, *, / or SUM).
 I will further write JavaScript that, after a cell is edited, checks for other cells that reference it and re-evaluate and render them all.

 [Details][phase-three]

-### Phase 4: Selecting cells with the mouse (~1-2 days)
+### Phase 4: Selecting cells with the mouse (~1.5 days)
 I'll start by allowing users to, while editing a formula, click on another cell to insert a reference to the cell into that formula.
 I'll then move onto enabling selection of multiple cells.
 The first and most straightforward method of selection will be to click a row or column heading to select that entire row or column.
 I will then move on clicking and dragging with the mouse to select multiple cells.

 [Details][phase-four]